India asks authorities to take action to save choking capital

-NEW DELHI India asked authorities in and around its capital on Wednesday to crack down immediately on overloaded lorries, illegally parked cars and vehicles emitting visible smoke in the world's most polluted city.
+NEW DELHI India asked authorities in and around its capital on Wednesday to crack down immediately on overloaded trucks, illegally parked cars and vehicles emitting visible smoke in the world's most polluted city.

 A plan to fit particulate filters in diesel vehicles has been put into immediate effect.